shreekumar3d/soib_2023/README-CONTAINER.md

 ### Running the container

-Simply start run_container.sh as below
+Simply start run_container.sh from the shell as below

     $ sh run_container.sh

 You'll see familiar output of execution of the script.
+You may press Control-C to terminate the execution of the container at any time.

 ### Output